Bigguy98/weather-cli/README.md

 Some details about it:
 - Using [cobra](https://github.com/spf13/cobra) lib to create CLI in easy way
-- Using [termui](https://github.com/gizak/termui) lib to showing charts on console
+- Using [termui](https://github.com/gizak/termui) lib to show charts on console
 - Calling [Free Weather APIs](https://open-meteo.com/) to get city location & weather data

 ## Demo